Welcome to Zorro! Getting Started

 - Learn strategy development: Work through the

-tutorial or the Black
+quick tutorial, or get the Black

-Book.
+Book for deeper understanding.
 If you have a question or an issue with Zorro, ask on the

 user forum.
 For individual help, subscribe a support ticket on the